- Reconcile all accounts in Money.

 02Download Money Plus Sunset Deluxe

-If you're using the most recent version of Money, you can skip to the next step.
+If you're using Microsoft Money 2007, 2008, or Money Plus Deluxe, you can skip to the next step.

 Download Microsoft Money Plus Sunset Deluxe if you're not already using this version.
-This latest version of Money is free, but some features are disabled since the software was discontinued.
+This final version of Money was designed to replace expired versions.
+It's free, but some features are disabled.

 Download and install the software, then let it convert the data from the earlier version of Money that you've been using.